-The County seeks to match qualified developers who have successful experience in obtaining project financing and can aggressively pursue all available funding sources, which shall include the Florida Housing Finance Corporation (FHFC) funding, including but not limited to Low Income Housing Tax Credits (LIHTC), and State Apartment Incentive Loan (SAIL).
-This may include other funding sources such as: Federal Home Loan Bank (Affordable Housing Program (AHP) and Community Investment Program (CIP)), New Market Tax credits, EB-5 program, etc., in addition to any other funding which may be available from private foundations, corporations, etc. The County seeks qualified developers to make the Project financially viable, meet stated objectives and requirements of this WOPR, in addition to minimizing funding sources (Surtax, etc.) from the County.
+The County seeks qualified proposers who have successful experience in obtaining project financing and can aggressively pursue all available funding sources, which shall include the Florida Housing Finance Corporation (FHFC) funding, including but not limited to Low

+Income Housing Tax Credits (LIHTC), and State Apartment Incentive Loan (SAIL).
+This may include other funding sources such as: Federal Home Loan Bank (Affordable Housing Program (AHP) and Community Investment Program (CIP)), New Market Tax credits, EB-5 program, etc., in addition to any other funding which may be available from private foundations, corporations, etc. The qualified developers, and local landowners (adjacent or within 1⁄2-mile radius) should seek to make the Project financially viable, meet stated objectives and requirements of this RFP, in addition to minimizing funding sources (Surtax, etc.) from the County.
 Accordingly, proposals shall include a feasible development scenario that is not dependent on winning competitive funding.
-Proposers are also required to indicate in Form 1 - Revenue and Income Streams Proposal the funds that will be paid to the County for the use of the Project Sites, for the County's participation in the development process, and for the value of the RAD subsidies as components of the project.
+Proposers are required to indicate in Form 1 - Revenue and Income Streams Proposal the funds that will be paid to the County for the value and use of the Project Sites, for the County's participation in the development process, and for the value of all proposed subsidies as components of the project.